 At its October meeting, the Faculty Senate received updates on UWM's government lobbying efforts and on its Charter School program.
-A summary of the November Faculty Senate meeting will be included in the minutes of this meeting.
+At the November Faculty Senate meeting, the request for endorsement of the UWM Strategic Plan was withdrawn, and will be considered at a future Senate meeting.